DRgreenT/ServerNetworkAPI/README.md

 - Linux x64 System
 - [.NET 9.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) (only needed if you build it your self)
-- [nmap](https://nmap.org/) installed and accessible via command line
+- [nmap](https://nmap.org/) installed and accessible via command line (typically requires sudo privileges to run correctly)

 ## Run
 You can download the **latest prebuilt Linux release** here: